We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 We have articulated the UBC Science plan around four core areas: people, research, education, and engagement.

-Our work will be underpinned by objectives that help us prioritize activity and allocate resources accordingly, and we will hold ourselves accountable to these goals.
+Consistent with UBC's university-wide strategic plan, this framework helps ensure attention to our community, relationship-building, continued academic development, and renewal.
+Our work is underpinned by objectives that help us prioritize activity and allocate resources accordingly, and we hold ourselves accountable to these goals.

 People